Jeremy Quastel: Career

-Quastel earned his PhD at Courant Institute of Mathematical Sciences at New York University in 1990; the advisory was S. R. Srinivasa Varadhan.
-He was a postdoctoral student at the Mathematical Sciences Research Institute in Berkeley, then a faculty member at University of California, Davis for the next six years; returned to Canada in 1998.
+Quastel grew up in Vancouver, British Columbia.
+He earned his PhD at Courant Institute of Mathematical Sciences at New York University in 1990; his advisor was S. R. Srinivasa Varadhan.
+He was a postdoc at the Mathematical Sciences Research Institute in Berkeley, then a faculty member at the University of California, Davis for the next six years.
+He returned to Canada in 1998.

 Research

-Jeremy Quastel is recognized as one of the top probabilists in the world in the fields of hydrodynamic theory, stochastic partial differential equations, and integrable probability.
+Quastel is recognized as one of the top probabilists in the world in the fields of hydrodynamic theory, stochastic partial differential equations, and integrable probability.
 In particular, his research is on the large scale behaviour of interacting particle systems and stochastic partial differential equations.
 Together with Konstantin Matetski and Daniel Remenik, Quastel gave an exact formulation of the KPZ fixed point in terms of its transition probabilities.